conveyal/scenario-editor/docs/analysis/index.md

 For more information, see :ref:`why_the_wait`

 Once the compute cluster is initialized, you should see an isochrone displayed in blue around your point on the map.
 If you have selected an opportunity dataset, you will also see a chart showing cumulative accessibility results at selected time and percentile thresholds.
 You may also select a comparison project and scenario, which will be shown in red.
+Many other configuration parameters are described in :ref:`analysis_configuration`.

 ## Isochrone map